 "So my grandfather, you could say he lived a life that unfortunately distorted who he could be, who he was – and by the time I knew him as an elder in the community, he wasn’t the same man he was when he was young.
 When I learned about things like the head tax….
 It explained things about my grandfather that I already felt and knew.
 It’s kind of interesting that you can feel something’s wrong and not know why until later.
 You kind of don’t know the words, and then you finally find a name for your pain.
 You say "Oh now I get it.
 Now I understand.""

-Dr. Henry Yu is now a professor of History at the University of British Columbia.
-He has played a key role in the Chinese Head Tax Digitization Project, which created a searchable database of Chinese Canadian immigrants who paid the head tax.
+Dr. Henry Yu is now a professor of History - will open in a new tab at the University of British Columbia.
+He has played a key role in the Chinese Head Tax Digitization Project - will open in a new tab, which created a searchable database of Chinese Canadian immigrants who paid the head tax.
 The database allows individuals to search for family members, and it allows researchers access to important demographic information.
 For Dr. Yu, it also serves as a connection to his grandfather and to all those who have passed away, ensuring they and their stories are never forgotten:

 "You could say that in this research, this database, I can find ways to hear from him and all those other men who are otherwise silent.
 And so that’s where, in a way, we were able to find a voice and let it say things that perhaps they couldn’t at the time."